innocellence/New-Corporate-Site/_jobs/senior-solution-architect-sg.md

 ---
-title: Senior Solution Architect TBC
+title: Senior Solution Architect
 location: Singapore
 department: technology
-published: true
 ---
-Solution Architects design and deliver innovative technical solutions that satisfy our customers’ requirements.
-You have to love and be interested in how technology can be used to solve real world problems.
-You must have excellent consulting skills to present complex technical solutions to both business executives and technical personnel.
-Furthermore, as a senior staff member, you will set the vision for how technology should be used effectively throughout the company.
+Senior Solution Architects design and deliver innovative technical solutions that satisfy our client’s requirements.
+As a Senior Solution Architect, you will utilize your technical knowledge and business consulting skills to translate complex real-world problems into technical solutions, presenting them directly to our clients.
+This senior role will also be responsible for setting the vision of how technology can be leveraged to improve productivity and efficiency throughout our organization.

 ### Responsibilities

-- Translate client’s business needs into detailed, end-to-end system specifications
+- Transform our client’s business needs into system architecture specifications
+- Provide support and direction to our client’s architecture teams
-- Engage in senior level technology and business discussions related to business value and technological strategy
+- Lead technology discussions related to enhancing business value and driving technological strategy
-- Communicate system requirements to software development teams and ensure proper understanding, always willing to answer questions
+- Communicate architecture standards and requirements to software development teams, providing direction when necessary
-- Take responsibility for the implementation of architecture throughout the project lifecycle, troubleshooting issues when necessary
+- Take responsibility for the implementation of architecture throughout the project lifecycle, troubleshooting when necessary
-- Define overall architecture standards for the company
+- Define our organization’s architecture standards, technology stack, and explore applicable emerging technologies
-- Conduct architecture reviews to ensure solutions are right sized and architecture standards and process is followed
+- Conduct architecture reviews, ensuring that architecture standards and processes are followed
 - Build and manage a high-performing team, taking responsibility for training
-- Explore emerging technologies, assess feasibility of applying new technology to solve business problems

 ### Requirements

 - Degree in Computer Science, Engineering, or equivalent
-- 5+ years’ experience as an enterprise-level Solution Architect
+- 5+ years of experience as an enterprise-level Solution Architect
-- Excellent knowledge of software development, system administration, and IT strategy with a hands-on approach
+- Excellent knowledge of software development, system administration, and IT strategy
-- Proven ability to define robust system architecture, database structures, and coding standards.
+- Proven ability to define robust system architecture, database structures, and coding standards
-- Experience choosing, defining, and training a team in modern quality-related methodologies including peer code review and unit tests
+- Experience choosing, defining, and training a team in modern development methodologies including peer code review and unit testing
-- Architectural understanding of both commercial and common Open Source solution development tools and technologies
+- Architectural understanding of commercial and Open Source development tools and technologies
-- Must be able to write and present a proposal and statement of work effectively
+- Must be able to create and present a proposal and statement of work effectively